dataobservatory-eu/dataset/README.md

 - **Open Science** metadata practices,
 - **Library and archive metadata** conventions (Dublin Core, DataCite).

-## Motivation

 Many tools exist to help document, describe, or publish datasets in R, but most separate the metadata from the data itself.
 This separation increases the risk of losing metadata, misaligning it with the data, or making documentation hard to maintain.
-We wanted to create a tooling that enables the user from the birth of a dataset till it is potentially seriralised with the help of the [rdflib](https://CRAN.R-project.org/package=rdflib) package.
+We wanted to create a tooling that enables the user from the birth of a dataset till it is potentially serialised with the help of the [rdflib](https://CRAN.R-project.org/package=rdflib) package.

-The `dataset` package addresses this by storing all metadata directly in R object attributes.
-This preserves semantic information as data is transformed, combined, or exported, preventing the loss of vital documentation and improving reproducibility.

 ## Key Features